barkbay/barkbay.github.com/index.md

 - Automating things with Ansible (and a little bit of Bash)
 - Always keep a close eye on security issues
 - 15+ years of Java
-- Golang newbie *(but as someone who manage distributed systems and did a lot of programming in the past I'm eager to gain new experiences with this language)*
+- Golang newbie *(but as someone who is working on distributed systems and did a lot of programming I'm eager to gain new experiences with this language)*

 ### Research interests

-- Distributed systems theory (CAP, FLP)
+- Distributed systems (CAP and FLP theorems, Google papers ...)
-- Computing languages (C, Java, Go)
+- Computing languages (Java, C, Go)
 - IT Security
+- Machine learning

 ## Education